 But, as always in these notes when we come to twentieth century deviancy, the point is that travesties don't matter.
-The Authorised or King James version is integral to the English language and the Anglican tradition; there is no reason for the liturgical use of any other translation; sooner or later Anglicans will have to return to it; the gross and rough Bibles they use now will be forgotten in a generation; and meanwhile we continue to use the real English Bible in this church, depriving ourselves of none of the delight and romance that comes from listening to its inexhaustible beauty.
+The Authorised or King James version is integral to the English language and the Anglican tradition; there is no reason for the liturgical use of any other translation; sooner or later Anglicans will have to return to it; the gross and rough Bibles now used will be forgotten in a generation; and meanwhile at Ascension and St Agnes we continue to use the real English Bible, depriving ourselves of none of the delight and romance that comes from listening to its inexhaustible beauty.